ipython/ipython-website/index.rst

 list if it uses IPython as a library, and please don't forget to :ref:`cite the project <citing>`.

-IPython supports Python 2.6 to 2.7 and 3.2 or newer.
-Our older 0.10 series supports Python 2.5, and can be used with Python 2.4.
+IPython supports Python 2.7 and 3.3 or newer.
+Our older 1.x series supports Python 2.6 and 3.2.

 Announcements
 =============